-To get the help information about any front-panel key or menu softkey, press the Help/Local key first, and then press the desired key for the help information.
+Press the Shift key and its backlight turns on.
+Then press Arb/Help/Local first, and then press the desired front panel key for the help information.
 Then, the corresponding help information is displayed.

 2. Obtain the common help topics